JeffVenancius/BeLL-programing-language/README.md

 - ignore

 ```
-Yep, each with asks for a dot.
+Yep, each `with` asks for a `.`

 You can't escape symbolic hell here either.
+Sorry.

 ## Kiss the cook
 You might noticed the weird identation.

-Again, it is to be more human readable. just use hyphens instead of tabs or spaces, the the last hyphen should follow a space, but it's not necessary (although none of this is necessary, to be fair.)
+Again, it is to be more human readable. just use hyphens instead of tabs or spaces, the last hyphen should follow a space, but it's not necessary (although none of this is necessary, to be fair.)

-Think of it as a grocery list, and you'll gonna be cooking some stuff.
+Think of it as a grocery list, and you'll gonna cook some stuff.

 ## What if the wheel were squared?